symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

 sending an Ajax request to re-render.
 This is built in, so you don't need to think about it.

-Lazy Updating on “blur” or “change” of a Field
+Lazy Updating on "blur" or "change" of a Field
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes, you might want a field to re-render only after the user has